If you'd prefer bare-bones setup instructions without explanation, see here.

 If Alexa tells you your ngrok tunnel no longer exists, manually running the updater script should get you back online again immediately.
 If it happens regularly, consider using Ethernet rather than WiFi or move the machine closer to your router.
 Remember, ngrok can run on any machine in your network and happily proxy to LMS on a different machine.
 If you're running e.g. pCP on a wireless-pi, you can run ngrok on a different/wired machine no problem.

-If Alexa tells you that ngrok returned an authorization failure, unless you deliberately changed the username and password in your .yml file, the only plausible explanation is that you dropped a tunnel without yet updating.
+Unless you deliberately changed the username and password in your .yml file, the only plausible explanation for this is that you dropped a tunnel without running the updater script.
 In the meanwhile, your old URL was randomly allocated to some other ngrok user (by ngrok, not us) who of course has different credentials to you.
 So the previously-known tunnel 'exists' but the authorization fails (for you).
 The cure is to manually restart ngrok on your machine — that way, you will get a new URL without conflict.
 If you really did change your .yml credentials then you have no option other than to re-link the skill(s).
 The tunnel credentials are immutable in the Alexa cloud and not pushed as part of updating (for security reasons).